 2015 – Acquired Innosquared, a German expert network with a strong presence in Europe.

-2019 – Inex One identified Guidepoint as a global leader in our review of the 2019 expert network market size.
+2019 – Inex One identified Guidepoint as a global player in our review of the expert network industry.